'Major disruption': What John Campbell's departure means for Breakfast

 The Auckland-born journalist started his career at 3 News (now Newshub), and revealed the new challenge of "on-your-feet" broadcasting is what lured him back.

-"20 years is a long time to be away, but it's the challenge of Breakfast and three hours of live, on-your-feet broadcasting every morning which has brought me back, Santamaria shared in TVNZ's statement.
+"Twenty years is a long time to be away, but it's the challenge of Breakfast and three hours of live, on-your-feet broadcasting every morning which has brought me back," Santamaria shared in TVNZ's statement.

 "I'm really excited to be home.
 It feels like things have come full circle, and I'm thrilled to be joining TVNZ's news and current affairs department at such a pivotal time for the industry," Santamaria concluded.